avivgt/cnvopen5gcore/README.md

 ----
 ## 5GCore with GitOps

-(4) If you like to leverage GitOps on your deployment you can use Red Hat Openshift GitOps operator and simply point this repo with 5gcore helm path and kickstart your deployment.
+(4) If you like to leverage GitOps on your deployment you can use the Red Hat Openshift GitOps operator and simply point this repo with 5gcore helm path and kickstart your deployment.
 Ref: [Red Hat GitOps Operator](https://catalog.redhat.com/software/operators/detail/5fb288c70a12d20cbecc6056)<br>
-If you fail using ArgoCD due to permission errors on your project, worth to check/add necessary role to your argocd controller.
+If you fail to use ArgoCD due to permission errors on your project, it is worth checking/adding the necessary role to your ArgoCD controller.
 ```
 oc adm policy add-cluster-role-to-user cluster-admin -z openshift-gitops-argocd-application-controller -n openshift-gitops
 ```